samandalib/forkery/Docs/INDEX.md

 ## 🎨 **What is Pistachio?**

-**Pistachio** is a VS Code extension that transforms how you create and preview web applications by removing technical barriers.
+**Pistachio Vibe** is a VS Code extension that transforms how you create and preview web applications by removing technical barriers.
 It enables:

 - **🎨 Designers** to build prototypes without terminal knowledge
 - **🚀 Visual Coders** to create apps through intuitive interfaces